Forest Conservation and Forest Biomaterials Science

 FOR301H1 - Field Methods in Forest Conservation

 A practical introduction to the field methods used by forest conservationists in Ontario.
-This field course will last 10-days from August 30 September 8 approximately.
+The overnight field camp portion is approximately seven days taking place during August.
 Field exercises will provide students with practical training in tree identification, forest ecosystem classification, forest inventory, stand management prescriptions, tree marking, and silvicultural systems.
-Each student is required to pay an ancillary fee of approximately $650 to cover the costs of their transportation and accommodation.
-Students must contact the Faculty to register; we strongly recommend that you do so by the end of May, but later registrations will be considered if class size permits.
-Not eligible for CR/NCR option.
+Each student is required to pay an ancillary fee of approximately $663 to cover the costs of transportation, food, and accommodation.
+Interested students should contact the Forestry Program Administrator to register.
+Later registrations will be considered if class size permits.

 Breadth Requirements: Living Things and Their Environment (4)